-With a team of less than 40 people Duolingo have rapidly expanded.
+With a team of fewer than 40 people, Duolingo has rapidly expanded.
 In the past year alone they’ve launched 39 new language courses.
 How are they scaling so quickly?
 The answer is actually fairly simple.
 They built communities.

 MassRoots is an example of a community that has been built around something larger than just return on investment.
 It is about creating a community that provides value that goes deeper.

 Letting your community grow and develop itself.
-Moz is a great example of letting community projects serving a greater function and not only adding additional value to the business but also helping it to organically grow and develop further community.
+Moz is a great example of letting community projects serve a greater function and not only add additional value to the business but also help it to organically grow and develop further community.

-A great way to share information and consistently develop your product in the rght direction is through a community based approach.
-This allows you to get to grips with what your customers actually want, figure out what would be useful to them and develop hit products that will succeed and take your business to the next level.
+A great way to share information and consistently develop your product in the right direction is through a community-based approach.
+This allows you to get to grips with what your customers actually want, figure out what would be useful to them, and develop hit products that will succeed and take your business to the next level.

 When Foursquare launched in 2009, CEO Dennis Crowley noticed something special happening.
 Although they had thousands of users and were poised for growth, some of them were doing incredible things: contributing hundreds of edits at a time and spending hours every week on the app.
 He created a special designation for them and gave them tools to connect with one another.
 These became Foursquare’s superusers.

 The Power of Failure

 Most startups fail, and yet this industry doesn’t talk about failure nearly enough.
 Here are five case studies that focus on startups that nearly succeeded, they outline what the companies did wrong and hopefully will provide insight into how you can avoid making those same mistakes.